Monsuno

 Monsuno, released as Jūsen Battle Monsuno (獣旋バトルモンスーノ, Jūsen Batoru Monsūno) in Japan, is an animated series that premiered in the United States on February 23, 2012 on Nickelodeon's sister channel, Nicktoons and began airing on TV Tokyo in Japan in October 2012, with global launches staggered by country sometime between mid-2012 and early 2013 through Nickelodeon.
-The series was created by Jeremy Padawer and Jared Wolfson.
+The series was directed by Yoshiaki Okumura.
 It is distributed by FremantleMedia and is produced by Dentsu Entertainment USA (part of Dentsu Aegis Network), Jakks Pacific, and The Topps Company.
 Japanese animation studio Larx Entertainment animated the series.

 Synopsis

 Season 1: World Master

 The show revolves around "re-awakened Monster DNA called Monsuno" that finds its way into the unsuspecting hands of adventure-seeking teenagers Chase, Jinja, and Bren.
 Accompanied by their Monsuno, Lock, Charger, and Quickforce, they are searching for Chase's father Jeredy Suno, the creator of the Monsuno.
 They are soon joined by Beyal, a monk from the Himalayas along with his Monsuno Glowblade.
 Beyal often speaks of five people that with the help of their Monsuno, could change the world.
 It just so happens that they are that five, along with Dax, a teenager who along with his Monsuno Airswitch, opposes the team and is disliked among most people.
 The team has yet to befriend him and persuade him to join their cause.
 They are also on the run from a H.A.M.M.E.R.-type agency called "S.T.O.R.M."
-(Strategic Tactical Operatives for Recovery of Monsuno) whose plans are still in question and Dr. Emanuel Klipse, a malevolent scientist who has his own nefarious plans.
+(Strategic Tactical Operatives for Recovery of Monsuno) led by Marshall Charlemagne, whose plans are still in question, and Dr. Emanuel Klipse, a malevolent scientist who has his own nefarious plans.

 Season 2: Combat Chaos

 The 5 adventure-seeking teenagers are once again in the battle of Monsunos, now, however, with Jeredy Suno officially back from being missing or kidnapped.
 But along with old foes, come new ones, with The Forge Resistance, a manufacturer bent on destroying the world with Wild Core Bombs, The S.T.O.R.M.
 Strike Squad, a team which could be considered the anti version of Team Core-Tech handpicked by Charlemagne, the Hand of Destiny, a team of century-old tribes who have hidden themselves from the world underground long ago, and Six, a teenager clone of Dr. Eklipse.
 Now on Team Core-Tech's tail, Chase and his friends are ready to take the heat.
-But as the battle becomes tougher, the team must face new problems and must come to connect to their Monsunos than ever before.
+But as the battle becomes tougher, the team must face new problems and must come to connect to their Monsunos more than ever before.